adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 layout: chapter-title
 ---

-# 📖 what are public goods?
+# 📖 public goods and cooperative goods

 we all intuitively understand the idea of a private good. it's something a single person can tractably own and control by themselves, that provides value only to one person or small group of people at a time.